streamanalyze/sa.documentation/amosql/queries.md

 **Notice** that *bequal()* materializes its arguments before doing the equality computation, which may occupy a lot of temporary space in the database image if the bags are large.

-See [Aggregate functions](#aggregate-functions) for a details on aggregate functions.

 ## Quantifiers